TestComplete samples (both built-in and additional) are located in the <Users>\Public\Public Documents\TestComplete 15 Samples folder.

 If the actual and the expected data are equal, the checkpoint posts a success message to the test log.

 Otherwise, the checkpoint posts an error message to the test log.
-The Additional Info panel reports all differences found during the verification.
+The Details panel reports all differences found during the verification.

 In addition to table checkpoints, to verify controls that display data in the tabular form, you can use the following approaches: